 Note: Some programs offered at UHV do not accept Temporary Graduate status.
+Students seeking admission on a F-1 student visa are not able to begin enrollment on a Temporary Graduate status.
 Please refer to the academic program for further requirements.